lnguye782/Seekur-Jr-Robot-Simulation/README.md

 izz = 1/12*m*(h^2+d^2)
 ~~~

+Results are used in `<inertia />` URDF-tag parameters:
 ~~~
 <inertia  ixx="8.6785" ixy="0"  ixz="0"  iyy="11.602"  iyz="0"  izz="8.6785" />
 ~~~

+Another possible way to calculate inertia tensor for complicated objects is to use
+dedicated software.
+For example one can load solid mechanical model in **Meshlab**
+and calculate inertia in two steps:

+- View > Show Layer Dialog
+- Filter > Quality Measure and computations > Compute Geometric measures

 ~~~
 Opened mesh /home/kp/rosws/catkin/src/seekurjr_gazebo/meshes/seekurjr_body_new_low.stl in 15 msec